Daily, genre-inspired writing prompts for authors, teachers, and journaling

 Currently Browsing: The Great Questions

-What’s the worst purchase you ever made?
+What do you want to be when you grow up?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
-Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering the question in...
+Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering the question in the...

-To what is it easiest for you to say, “No”?
+Would you prefer to outlive or die before your life partner?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
-Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering the...
+Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering...

-Is the journey more important than the destination?
+Is there sentient life elsewhere in the universe?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
-Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering the...
+Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering the question...

-Is a roller coaster of ups and downs preferable to a steady state of stability during your life?
+What does your best friend have that you wouldn’t take for love or money?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
-Fiction writing prompt: Write a scene that forces a character in your story to answer the question,...
+Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20...

 « Previous Entries Next Entries »